-Classified as a modern and ‘green’ window treatment, bamboo window shades have become a popular choice amongst homeowners and interior decorators, cherished for its natural look and texture, convenience, affordability, and ease to install.
+Classified as a modern and ‘green’ window treatment, bamboo window shades have become a popular choice amongst homeowners and interior decorators, cherished for its natural look and texture, convenience, affordability, and easy to install.

-No need for professional drapery makers or couture window curtains sewers that not only charge you quite an amount of money to make conventional curtains, but also suggest styles that require yards and yards of fabric.
+No need for professional drapery makers or couture window curtains sewers that not only charge you quite an amount of money to make conventional curtains but also suggest styles that require yards and yards of fabric.

 Being a choice window treatment, bamboo blinds are not only modern, sleek, and streamlined, they are also eco-friendly, stylish, versatile, asides being affordable . . . great qualities all rolled up in one.

 But how do you maintain and clean bamboo shades?

 Things You’ll Need to Clean Bamboo Window ShadesBeing made from natural materials, the bamboo blind may be prone (over time) to mildew, layers of dust, cobwebs, or even mold if it’s exposed to moisture or dampness.

 To clean, dust, and maintain these types of window shades, you’ll require:

 - Soft sponge (or washcloth)

 - Oil soap (like Murphy oil soap)

 - White vinegar (if necessary)